Daniel P Carver

-Managed a wilderness based outdoor education program that took middle and high school students into the backcountry for 5 and 7 days at a time.
-Created a promotional video which can be found here
+Managed a wilderness-based outdoor education program that took middle and high school students into the backcountry for 5 and 7 days at a time.
+I created a promotional video about the program.

 Planning and Program Management.
 (50% of Duties)

-- Primary organizer of logistical duties, planning and evaluation of the Ambassador for Wilderness Program
+- The primary organizer of logistical duties, planning, and evaluation of the Ambassador for Wilderness Program

 - Provide leadership and mentoring capacity for student participants

 - Develop and facilitate the instructor training course.

 - Facilitate debriefing with students and staff when necessary (mediated discussion involving personal and group injuries, illness, mental health and near misses)

 - Design, prepare and presented thematic walks, talks, and demonstrations through the Interpretation Program.

 Acted as the lab manager for the soils and geomorphology laboratories.

 - Organize the equipment and supplies soils and geomorphology laboratories